unvacs/Linuxhardning_practical/Account-and-Access.md

 #### Comments

-I have seen recommendations in some guides (and in real configurations) to set the `umask 077` value.
+I have seen recommendations in some guides (and in the real configurations) to set the `umask 077` value.
 Many of Linux distributions are shipped by default with `umask 022`.

 `umask 027` is better from security perspective. `umask 077` is even better to use for root (`077` means that noone but the owner is able to read or execute newly-created files).